pstraebler/zytholo/README.md

 - **Configurable alerts**:
   - Warning when consumption exceeds a personal threshold over a rolling 3-hour window
   - Warning when the number of drinking days in a week reaches a configurable threshold
+  - Water reminder inviting you to drink a glass of water once the evening's consumption passes a threshold (default 1 L); dismiss it with the check button and it reappears after another full threshold is consumed
+  - Any alert threshold can be set to `0` to disable that alert
 - **Rankings**:
   - Weekly podium to compare your consumption with other users
   - Monthly podium to see where you stand against the rest of the app